game-stop/veejay/veejay-current/veejay-server/doc/Installation.md

 If you want help to build for a specific architecture or with or without particular options (ex jack sound support) ... take a look to the `./configure --help` to adapt to many kinds of systems.

 Before running veejay, be sure to add or link some TrueType fonts in `$HOME/.veejay/fonts`

+Additional information about building and configuring veejay packages can be found in [HOWTO.compile.md](./HOWTO.compile.md)

 ## Usage